BettercareHealth/bettercare/ebola-prevention-and-control/test-3.md

 	1. Both droplet and airborne precautions are needed
 	1. Only direct contact precautions are needed
 5. Hand hygiene includes:
-	1. Any activity that reduces the number of micro-organisms on the hands
+	1. Any activity that reduces the number of microorganisms on the hands
 	1. Handwashing only
 	1. Alcohol handrub only
 	1. Surgical scrub only